Therapy hours: By appointment Monday to Saturday , Serving California Residents

 We’re here for you; we can help you get the right support you need to improve your chances of getting a better quality of life.

 You deserve a clear, calm, and healthy mind and we can help you achieve that.
-Call Blue Oak Counseling Services now to schedule a consultation.
+Call Blue Oak Counseling Services now to schedule a appointment.